darshit1250/AI-Projects/README.md

   3. Predict Frog Family throught their calls
       * Model created in this project predicts the family from which an anuran belongs using their croaks.
 Sound upto 22Khz frequency has been used as data and has been normalized between -1 and 1.
 I've also included the .csv file of the data.

+  4. Fake News Detection
+      * This is a NLP project to identify fake news.
+First phase of the project has been done and working on this.